ISUgenomics/SequelTools/README.md

 Another optional argument is `-o`, which sets the directory for outputting all final tables and plots.
 The default is to make a folder called SequelToolsResults and put the final table and plots there.
 If the folder SequelToolsResults is already present when you run _SequelTools_, all contents within the folder will be erased before the new results are written there.
 For that reason if you plan to run the program on multiple datasets you'll either want to do it in seperate folders or use the `-o` option to create multiple output folders.

-The `-v` argument allows the user to get updates on what _SequelTools_ is doing as it runs.
+The `-v` argument allows the user to get more detailed updates on what _SequelTools_ is doing as it runs.

 ### QC Tool arguments
 The `-k` argument tells _SequelTools_ to keep all intermediate QC files.
 These files are created in the output folder and are normally deleted before the program finishes.
 The `-k` parameter is very useful for rerunning _SequelTools_' QC Tool multiple times using different plotting parameters or using a custom R script.
 It could also be used to give the user raw data they would not otherwise be given.